Isabel and Gino Vettoretto Curator of North American Archaeology

 Before joining the ROM, Craig was Lecturer in Archaeology and a Marie Curie Research Fellow in the School of Archaeology and Ancient History at the University of Leicester.
 There, he directed a Master’s Program in Historical Archaeology and the Centre for Historical Archaeology, an interdisciplinary research center devoted to the archaeology of the last 500 years.
 Craig taught courses in historical archaeology, North American archaeology, the archaeology of colonialism, and archaeological theory.
 He is excited to bring his passion for teaching and public engagement to the ROM and to his new position in the Department of Anthropology at the University of Toronto.

-Craig is currently finishing a book on contemporary archaeological theory (co-authored with Oliver Harris).
-He has published a number of books, articles, and chapters (listed below), and received major grants from both the National Science Foundation and the European Commission.
+Craig recently completed a book on contemporary archaeological theory (co-authored with Oliver Harris).
+He has published a number of books, articles, and chapters (listed below), and received major grants from the National Science Foundation and the European Commission.
 His current collaborative research project in Connecticut, "Remaking Archaeology: Decolonizing Indigenous-Colonial Histories through Mohegan Collaborative Archaeology," is supported by the Wenner Gren Foundation for Anthropological Research.
 Craig is also currently working with a number of First Nations on repatriation projects.

 2017, Craig N. Cipolla (Ed.).
 Foreign Objects: Rethinking Indigenous Consumption in American Archaeology.
 University of Arizona Press, Tucson.